 The governor claimed one of the walls of a hole fell in because illegal miners use machinery to open huge holes to extract gold.

 Police, troops, civil defense and the Red Cross were aiding in rescue efforts.
-Crowds gather near the scene of a landslide.
-(EPA)

 The incident comes less than a week after four people died and 94 were injured in an explosion at a suspected illegal mine in the Buritica district.